-Sarvices that are covered for you What you must pay when you get these services Services that are covered for you In-Network Out-of-Network Emergency care Emergency care refers to services that are: Furnished by a provider qualified to furnish emergency services, and \$125 copay for each Medicare-covered emergency room visit (if you are admitted to the hospital within 24 hours for the same condition, the copay will be waived).
-Needed to evaluate or stabilize an emergency medical condition.
-A medical emergency is when you, or any If you receive multiple ser location (e.g., the emerger highest copay amount of a ncy room), you'll pay the other prudent layperson with an average knowledge of health and medicine, +Emergency/urgent care of outside the United States: believe that you have medical symptoms that require immediate medical attention to prevent loss of life (and, if you are a 20% coinsurance for emeroutside the United States. rgency/urgent care pregnant woman, loss of an unborn child), loss of a limb, or loss of function of a limb.
-The medical symptoms may be an illness, injury, severe pain, or a medical condition that is quickly getting worse. hospital and need inpatient emergency condition is stated to a network hospital in or cost-sharing amount for the abilized, you must move rder to pay the in-network ne part of your stay after Cost sharing for necessary emergency services furnished out-of-network is the same as for such services furnished innetwork. hospital, your stay will be naring amount for the part +You are also covered up to \$15,000 per year for emergency/urgent care outside of the United States.
+Company that are covered for non- What you must pay when you get these servicesIn-NetworkOut-of-Network Services that are covered for you Emergency care Emergency care refers to services that are: Furnished by a provider qualified to furnish emergency services, and Needed to evaluate or stabilize an emergency medical condition. \$110 copay for each Medicare-covered emergency room visit.If you receive multiple services at the same location (e.g., the emergency room), you'll pay the highest copay amount of all the services provided.
+A medical emergency is when you, or any other prudent layperson with an average knowledge of health and medicine, believe that you have medical symptoms that require immediate medical attention to prevent loss of life (and if you are a pregnant woman, loss of an unborn child), loss of a limb, or loss of function of a limb.
+The medical symptoms may be an illness, injury, severe pain, or a medical condition that is quickly getting worse.
+Cost sharing for necessary emergency services furnished out-of-network is the same as for such services furnished in- +Emergency/urgent care of 20% coinsurance for emer outside the United States. rgency/urgent care network. +You are also covered up to \$15,000 per year for emergency/urgent care outside of the United States.
 (Any costs above this amount are your responsibility.
 Transportation back to the U.S. is not covered.)
 You will have to initially pay out-of-pocket for these services but can submit a reimbursement request to us.
 When submitting your reimbursement request, you'll need to provide a copy of the bill and proof of payment.

-Services that are covered for you What you must pay when you get these services In-Network Out-of-Network Health and wellness education programs Supplemental programs designed to enrich the health and lifestyles of our members. +Fitness program You receive a basic SilverSneakers® fitness membership at thousands of locations nationwide with access to amenities and fitness classes, including SilverSneakers classes designed to improve muscular strength, endurance, mobility, range of motion, balance, and coordination, as well as opportunities for mental enrichment and social connection to support you in improving and maintaining health.
+Services that are covered for you What you must pay when you get these services In-Network Out-of-Network Health and wellness education programs Supplemental programs designed to enrich the health and lifestyles of our members. +Fitness program You receive a basic SilverSneakers ® fitness membership at thousands of locations nationwide with access to amenities and fitness classes, including SilverSneakers classes designed to improve muscular strength, endurance, mobility, range of motion, balance, and coordination, as well as opportunities for mental enrichment and social connection to support you in improving and maintaining health.
 The SilverSneakers program includes unlimited access to virtual engagement solutions, including physical activity and wellness-focused classes and workshops that can be accessed online or via the SilverSneakers mobile app.
 These virtual classes include fitness games, workshops, and helpful content.
 Visit www.silversneakers.com for more information and to get started. \$0 copay for the fitness program. \$0 copay for an at-home fitness kit.
 There are no out-of- network facilities available for this benefit. \$0 copay for an at-home fitness kit.